kohrongying/blog/src/posts/2020/08/Building-a-CICD-Pipeline-with-Github.md

   - Triggered on new tag pushed or release published
   - Builds and push with version of the tag

+I only started using tags and releases in this project as I don't have much prior experience with git tags.
+But it was interesting to try it out~

 ## The code
 You can check out the terraform code, the deno server and the workflows in this [branch](https://github.com/kohrongying/notes-backend/tree/template).